 Abba Father is a good, good Father.
 Amen.

 I love me some gospel music.
-Elvis Presley turned me on to gospel music when I was a kid, especially the vintage, black spirituals: Bessi Jones, Sam Cooke, The Swan Silvertones, Boyd Rivers, The Soul Stirrers, Nina Simone, and many others.
+Elvis Presley turned me on to gospel music when I was a kid, especially the vintage, black spirituals: Bessie Jones, Sam Cooke, The Swan Silvertones, Boyd Rivers, The Soul Stirrers, Nina Simone, and many others.
 Many black spirituals are filled with unadulterated emotion and history, and during the American slave era, some of the songs were secret codes to guide escaping slaves to freedom.
 One of my favorites is the original version of Swing Low, Sweet Chariot.

 I looked over Jordan and what did I see?